andreas-schwab-swx/dd_image/README.md

 The repository includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) for automatic deployment to your server.

+**Prerequisites:** The deployment script must be manually installed on your server first (see Server Setup section below).

 ### Setup GitHub Actions Deployment

 1. **Configure GitHub Secrets** in your repository settings: